Tangent Calculator

 Input your angle to get the Tan ratio instantly.

-What is tangent?
-What is the tangent formula?
+What is Tangent and What is the Formula?

 Tangent is the ratio of the opposite side to the adjacent side.
 It tells you how much the triangle rises for every unit it runs horizontally.